"Barcodes" for continuous maps and a brief introduction to Alternative Morse Theory: Classical Morse theory

 \section{Classical Morse theory}

-Morse theory for finite dimensional smooth manifolds considers proper smooth maps bounded from below with all critical points non degenerate \footnote { a critical points $x\in Cr(f):=\{ x\in M \mid df(x)=0\}$ is non degenerate if the Hessian of $f$ at $x,$ i.e. $\partial ^2 f/ \partial x_i, \partial x_j (x),$ in a coordinate system (ant then in any) is a non degenerate quadratic form},
+Morse theory for finite dimensional smooth manifolds considers proper smooth maps bounded from below with all critical points non degenerate \footnote { a critical points $x\in Cr(f):=\{ x\in M \mid df(x)=0\}$ is non degenerate if the Hessian of $f$ at $x,$ i.e. $\partial ^2 f/ \partial x_i, \partial x_j (x),$ in a coordinate system (ant then in any) is a non degenerate quadratic form; the index of $x$ is ihe number of negative eigenvalues of the Hessian},

-To such function and an arbitrary field $\kappa$ one associates a collection of chain complexes of finite dimensional $\kappa-$ vector spaces equipped with an $\mathbb R-$filtration, locally constant for $t\in \mathbb R\setminus CR(f),$ which calculates the homology of $M$ and of $f^{-1} ((-\infty, t])$ whose components $C_n$ resp. $C_n(t)$ are the $\kappa-$vector spaces generated by the critical points of index $n$ resp. the critical points of index $n$ of critical values smaller or equal to $t$.
+To such function and to an arbitrary field $\kappa$ one associates a collection of chain complexes of finite dimensional $\kappa-$ vector spaces equipped with an $\mathbb R-$filtration, locally constant for $t\in \mathbb R\setminus CR(f),$ which calculates the homology of $M$ and of $f^{-1} ((-\infty, t])$ whose components $C_n$ resp. $C_n(t)$ are the $\kappa-$vector spaces generated by the critical points of index $n$ resp. the critical points of index $n$ of critical values smaller or equal to $t$.
 The boundary maps $\partial_n: C_n\to C_{n-1}$ depends on additional data. but different additional data provide isomorphic complexes.
 Any such complex will be named {\it Morse complex of $f$}. .1in